 Is your curiosity about the part available to you?
 If not, let's explore why you are not curious about it.
-Are you angry at the part?
-Are you afraid of the the part?
+Are you angry or afraid or the part?

-What information does this part have for you? ie: the part might tell you that it is alienated and alone, ashamed or that it protects you.
-How is it presenting that information to you? (in the body? in the visual? in feeling?)
+What information does this part have for you?
+The part might tell you that it is alienated and alone, ashamed or that it protects you by fighting for justice.

-Let the part know you hear it… how does it respond to you?
+Let the part know you hear it's concerns without judgement.
+How does it respond to you?

 Thank the part for letting you know about itself today.

-Let the part know you will return to it, if you wish.
+Let the part know you will return to it, if it so wishes

 Derek Scott: Getting to Know (parts of) You